Ayman al-Zawahiri

 Al-Zawahiri graduated from Cairo University with a degree in medicine and a master's degree in surgery and was a surgeon by profession.
 He became a leading figure in the Egyptian Islamic Jihad, an Egyptian Islamist organization, and eventually attained the rank of emir.
-He was imprisoned from 1981 to 1984 for his role in the assassination of Egyptian President Anwar Sadat.
+He was imprisoned from 1981 to 1984 for his role in the assassination of Egyptian president Anwar Sadat.
 His actions against the Egyptian government, including his planning of the 1995 attack on the Egyptian Embassy in Pakistan, resulted in him being sentenced to death in absentia during the 1999 "Returnees from Albania" trial.

 A close associate of al-Qaeda leader Osama bin Laden, al-Zawahiri held significant sway over the group's operations.
-Al-Zawahiri was wanted by the United States and the United Nations, respectively, for his role in the 1998 U.S. embassy bombings in Kenya and Tanzania and in the 2002 Bali bombings.
+He was wanted by the United States and the United Nations, respectively, for his role in the 1998 U.S. embassy bombings in Kenya and Tanzania and in the 2002 Bali bombings.
 He merged the Egyptian Islamic Jihad with al-Qaeda in 2001 and formally became bin Laden's deputy in 2004.
 He succeeded bin Laden as al-Qaeda's leader after bin Laden's death in 2011.
 In May 2011, the U.S. announced a $25 million bounty for information leading to his capture.

-On July 31, 2022, al-Zawahiri was killed in a U.S. drone strike in Afghanistan.
+On July 31, 2022, al-Zawahiri was killed in a CIA drone strike in Afghanistan.